Missouri Volunteer and Employee Criminal History Service

 For obtaining fingerprint-based Missouri open and closed criminal history record information and federal (FBI) criminal history record information from the systems of the Missouri State Highway Patrol and the United States Department of Justice on persons who work or volunteer with children, the elderly, or persons with disabilities.

-For consideration in the Missouri VECHS program, an application (SHP-980) and User Agreement (see below for the appropriate User Agreement) must be submitted to:
+For consideration in the Missouri VECHS program, an application (SHP-980) and User Agreement (SHP-982) along with your current Missouri business license must be submitted to:

 MSHP - CJIS Division